AFLplusplus/AFLplusplus/docs/FAQ.md

   Sending the same input again and again should take the exact same path through the target every time.
   If that is the case, the stability is 100%.

-  If however randomness happens, e.g. a thread reading other external data, reaction to timing, etc., then in some of the re-executions with the same data the edge coverage result will be different accross runs.
+  If, however, randomness happens, e.g. a thread reading other external data, reaction to timing, etc., then in some of the re-executions with the same data the edge coverage result will be different accross runs.
 Those edges that change are then flagged "unstable".

   The more "unstable" edges, the more difficult for AFL++ to identify valid new paths.